 The solar panel can either connect to my phone, or a “power bank”.
 I wish there was an app to keep the phone charging after moving into the shade.
 The phone requires replugging the cable to continue charging if the voltage drops.
 Or, the phone keeps beeping telling you it's been plugged in and turning on its screen, possibly using more energy than its getting from the solar panel.

-Fortunately, I found a headlamp that also serves as a power bank, so I don't need an additional device.
+Fortunately, I found a very powerful headlamp that also serves as a power bank, so I don't need an additional device.
 It was perfect except for the lack of a red light.
 It looks like a flashlight, but it has a right angle LED, and mounts into a head strap.
 This headlamp is great for night hiking, but at camp it converts to a lantern using an inflated balloon, and I use a secondary red headlamp to keep from blinding others.